-A type of eyeglasses that has two focal points within the lens.
-The top portion of the lens is designed for long-distance viewing (like watching television) and the bottom portion is designed for close-up viewing (like reading a book).
-Bifocal reading glasses have an unmagnified upper lens, and the reading power of your choice in the lower bifocal portion.
-Learn more about ordering bifocal readers here.
+The top portion of the lens is unmagnified and designed for long-distance viewing (like watching television) and the bottom portion has the power you choose for close-up viewing (like reading a book).
+Unlike prescription bifocal lenses, our bifocal readers have unmagnified lenses which also contain inserts with the magnification of your choice in the lower portion of the lenses.
+Learn more about ordering bifocal readers.
 If you’re looking for a fix-all solution to your vision needs, bifocal reading glasses may be the option for you.

 Fully Magnified Readers

 Fully magnified reading glasses have the reading power you choose throughout the entire lens.
 These are the most common type of lens for reading glasses and work well if you only want to wear readers when you’re looking at reading material.

 This is the most common type of glasses frame.
 Full frame readers are generally worn on the bridge of your nose, and are available in bifocal, fully magnified, computer, and reading sunglass lenses.

 Half frame reading glasses improve nearsighted vision while leaving your distance view unobstructed by a frame or lens.
 You can expect half frame readers to have a shorter lens height.
 Generally worn towards the end of your nose, this lightweight option is perfect for those who only need corrective lenses for up-close viewing.

 Shop Half Frame Reading Glasses ›